-In April of 2021, HUD announced that the LACDA in partnership with the Housing Authority of the City of Los Angeles (the PHAs) were selected to participate in the national Housing Choice Voucher (HCV) Mobility Demonstration Program.
-The LACDA was awarded 37 vouchers and has committed to use 19 turn-over Housing Choice Vouchers for families under the program.
-In addition, 594 currently participating HCV program families with at least one child aged 13 and under will be selected at random and invited to participate.
-The program HCV Mobility Demonstration duration is 5 years, but the pilot is period is from April 2022 through August 2022.
+In April of 2021, HUD announced that the LACDA in partnership with the Housing Authority of the City of Los Angeles (the PHAs) were selected to participate in the national HCV Mobility Demonstration Program.
+The LACDA was awarded 37 vouchers and has committed to use 19 turnover HCVs for families under the program.
+In addition, 594 currently participating HCV program